Eel Pie Island – London’s Only Inhabited Island

 It hosted performances by iconic bands and artists such as The Rolling Stones, The Who, Pink Floyd, and Rod Stewart, cementing the island’s status as a cultural landmark in British rock and roll history.

-In 1969, a group of hippies took over the hotel, which grew to be the UK’s largest hippie commune.
-However, it didn’t last long, because the commune eventually ended after a fire destroyed the hotel in 1971.
+In 1969, a group of hippies took over the hotel, which later became the UK’s largest hippie commune.
+However, it didn’t last long; the commune ended after a fire destroyed the hotel in 1971.

 If you’d like to learn more about the island’s history, the Eel Pie Island Museum in Twickenham is worth a visit for just a few quid.